MPR Frequently Asked Questions

 A. Yes!
 A building permit only meets the City Building Code; it may not meet the requirements of the Association.

-A. No. Oral approval is never given for any change.
+A. No. Verbal approval is never given for any change.
 All approvals must be in writing.
-Staff members will not give oral approval for any change or alteration.
+Staff members will not give verbal approval for any change or alteration.

 A. Yes!
 When any change is made that can be seen from a neighboring property, Architectural approval is required.
 Play equipment must be located in the rear yard.
 Please reference the web site under Rules and Regulations and click on “Rules for Community Living” for more details.